Can Prompt Difficulty be Online Predicted for Accelerating RL Finetuning of Reasoning Models?: Introduction

 \section{Introduction}

-Reinforcement learning (RL) finetuning has become a prominent method for enhancing capabilities of large language models (LLMs) ~\citep{guo2025deepseek, team2025kimi,jaech2024openai,huang2025foundation}, leading to notable reasoning improvements in the presence of complicated tasks such as mathematical problem solving~\citep{luo2025deepscaler} and code generation~\citep{luo2025deepcoder}.
+Reinforcement learning (RL) finetuning has become a prominent method for enhancing capabilities of large language models (LLMs) \citep{guo2025deepseek, team2025kimi,jaech2024openai,huang2025foundation}, leading to notable reasoning improvements in the presence of complicated tasks such as mathematical problem solving~\citep{luo2025deepscaler} and code generation~\citep{luo2025deepcoder}.
 Despite its effectiveness, RL finetuning of LLMs is widely known to be expensive in computations and memory usage during inference calls, as it requires intensive rollouts for policy evaluation and updates in LLMs~\citep{zheng2025act, lin2025cppo}.

-\textbf{Online Prompt Selection Matters in RL Finetuning:} In RL finetuning of LLMs, a common operation is to execute random sampling from the prompt dataset, which serves for the chain-of-thought generation and policy optimization.
-However, random selection tends to suffer from efficiency and performance issues since it hardly circumvents sampling redundancies and fails to capture informative prompts critical for effective optimization while token generation itself occupies massive computation and memory resources~\citep{zheng2025act}.
-Motivated by the importance of data quality in LLM training~\citep{guo2025deepseek, grattafiori2024llama3}, recent efforts have explored online prompt selection~\citep{cui2025process, yang2024qwen2math, yu2025dapo, bae2025online, meng2025mm, zhang2025srpo, xiong2025minimalist}.
-Technically, they dynamically curate training batches by prioritizing some prompt subset under certain criteria, e.g., filtering out low-quality prompts~\citep{cui2025process,yu2025dapo,meng2025mm} or emphasizing moderately difficult ones, with difficulty quantified via success rate~\citep{bae2025online}.
-These approaches exhibit superior performance and even accelerate the training process in certain scenarios.
-However, massive LLM calls for evaluating the difficulty of a large pool of candidate prompts inevitably incur substantial computational and memory overhead, raising severe concerns about efficiency~\citep{chen2025self}.
+\textbf{Online Prompt Selection Matters in RL Finetuning:} In RL finetuning of LLMs, random sampling from the prompt dataset is common for chain-of-thought generation and policy optimization.
+However, it often fails to capture informative prompts and suffers from inefficiency and redundancy, while token generation itself is resource-intensive~\citep{zheng2025act}.
+Recent work emphasizes data quality~\citep{guo2025deepseek,grattafiori2024llama3} and explores online prompt selection~\citep{cui2025process,yang2024qwen2math,yu2025dapo,bae2025online,meng2025mm,zhang2025srpo,xiong2025minimalist}, where training batches are curated by prioritizing prompts based on quality or difficulty~\citep{cui2025process,yu2025dapo,meng2025mm,bae2025online}.
+While these methods improve performance and even accelerate training, evaluating prompt difficulty across large candidate pools still incurs heavy computational overhead~\citep{chen2025self}.